What Happens If You Fail Your UK Driving Test in 2026

 Do not interrupt.
 Do not argue.
 If something is genuinely unclear, ask one or two specific questions: "Was that on the right turn into Park Road, or the roundabout after?"
 Take notes if you can, or ask your instructor to come and listen if they are at the centre.
 Some candidates record the debrief on their phone, but ask permission first.

 You are entitled to keep your fault sheet.
 Most centres hand it to you at the end of the debrief.
 Photograph both sides immediately.
-The codes on the sheet match DVSA fault categories that are explained in our driving test faults explained guide, so you can decode every tick at home.
+The codes on the sheet match DVSA fault categories that are explained in our driving test faults explained guide, and our serious vs minor faults breakdown shows which ones cost you the test.

 The fault sheet is the single best document for planning your retake.
 It tells you exactly what categories to drill, and just as importantly, what categories you handled well.
 Resist the urge to throw it away in frustration.